gregsadetsky/minimalish-django-starter/README.md

 finally:

-- git add/commit/push to a new repo
+- create a new repo (on github -- [go here](https://github.com/new))
-- go to render.com, create a new "blueprint instance" and point it to your repo
+- git add/commit/push all of your code to this new repo
+- go to [render.com](https://render.com/), go to "[Blueprints](https://dashboard.render.com/blueprints)" and click the "New Blueprint Instance" button. assuming that your github account is connected to your render account, connect your new repo with the new blueprint
-  - set the `ALLOWED_HOSTS` env var to the domain name you want to use and/or the `.onrender.com` sub-domain (comma separate if you have multiple)
+  - set the `ALLOWED_HOSTS` value to the domain name you want to use and/or the `.onrender.com` sub-domain (see below). comma separate domains if you have multiple.
+  - it can be confusing to do the step because you won't know which .onrender.com domain you'll be given... uh...
+I guess you can write some domain in ALLOWED_HOSTS, do the render blueprint deployment, then see which domain you actually got, and then edit the ALLOWED_HOSTS value to the right .onrender.com domain... sorry, this is not perfect!
+TODO make it better.
-- you should be live!!
+- ok phew, you should be live!!!
-- delete the contents of this readme and start anew; you could even add a little [powered by minimalish django starter](https://github.com/gregsadetsky/minimalish-django-starter) but don't fret.
+- delete the contents of this readme and start anew; you could even add a little [powered by minimalish django starter](https://github.com/gregsadetsky/minimalish-django-starter) note at the bottom? but don't fret.
+TODO make the default readme not be the minimalish readme.

-## ok
+## I want more technical information

-this django "**project template**"[^1] aka boilerplate is based on / assumes you also want / is made out of the following:
+"minimalish" (i.e. this!) is a django "**project template**"[^1] aka boilerplate that is based on / assumes you also want / is made out of the following:

 - django 4.2.5[^2]
 - python 3.10/.11 ish